GodefroyL/isep-lab2-todo-api/readme.md

 For now, Todos will be stored "in memory", i.e. in a basic data structure of your choice, such as a list for example.
 Make sure this data structure is instantiated only once and shared by the 2 endpoints.
 The starter project already has it covered.

 Since they are stored in memory, Todos will be "lost" when the program shuts down.
-It's ok for now, we'll deal with proper persistence later.
+It's ok for now, we'll deal with proper org.isep.cleancode.persistence later.

 Here is an example way of designing the 2 endpoints